 Bradford Health Services Warrior is an addiction treatment center located at 1189 Allbritton Road in the 35180 zip code in Warrior, AL.

 It is operated by a private for-profit organization.
-Bradford Health Services Warrior provides administers naltrexone, suboxone prescription and relapse prevention from naltrexone.
-Some of the treatment approaches used by Bradford Health Services Warrior include relapse prevention, motivational interviewing and trauma counseling.
-Bradford Health Services Warrior also specializes in detox services and offers residential benzodiazepines detoxification, inpatient opioid detox and cocaine detox.
-Bradford Health Services Warrior provides residential long term heroin treatment, partial hospitalization and intensive outpatient heroin treatment.
-It also provides inpatient heroin detoxification, inpatient dual diagnosis treatment and residential heroin abuse treatment.
+Bradford Health Services Warrior provides relapse prevention from naltrexone, buprenorphine detox and suboxone prescription.
+Some of the treatment approaches used by Bradford Health Services Warrior include 12 step rehabilitation, counseling for substance abuse and brief intervention.
+Bradford Health Services Warrior also specializes in detox services and offers residential benzodiazepines detox, inpatient alcohol detox and cocaine detox.
+Bradford Health Services Warrior provides outpatient heroin rehab, short-term residential heroin rehab and intensive outpatient heroin treatment.
+It also provides inpatient treatment for co-occurring mental health and heroin use, residential heroin abuse treatment and inpatient heroin detoxification.

 Call (855) 489-3619 for 24/7 with treatment.